Copyright © 2007 jsd

 There is confusion in the chemistry community, because in some situations, especially in advanced chemistry or physical chemistry, the direction does have observable consequences, and it becomes necessary to draw the dipole moment properly, as in figure 1.

-At the very least, students should be warned that the arrow in figure 2 opposite to the conventional dipole moment vector.
+At the very least, if you insist on drawing something like figure 2, you should warn people that your arrow is opposite to the conventional dipole moment vector.

 It would be even better to always draw the dipole arrow properly, pointing to the positive charge as in figure 1, without any “+” sign on its tail.
 It is hard to imagine any significant downside to doing this.